 Job Market Paper

 Abstract: California's renewable portfolio standard requires a rapid de-carbonization of the state's electricity supply by 2045.
-Despite renewables' rapidly decreasing fixed costs, increased reliance on intermittent, primarily solar, generation creates two challenges for California's grid operator — first, maximum solar generation does not coincide with peak demand during the day.
+Despite renewables' falling fixed costs, increased reliance on intermittent, primarily solar, generation creates two challenges for California's grid operator.
+First, maximum solar generation does not coincide with peak demand during the day.
 Second, locations with the greatest generation potential are distant from the state's demand centers.
-The spatial mismatch between supply and demand sites increases the frequency of line congestion, causing localized curtailment and negative prices despite the willingness to pay elsewhere.
+The spatial and temporal mismatch between renewable supply and demand increases the frequency of line congestion, causing localized curtailment despite the willingness to pay elsewhere.
 Utility-scale storage promises to mitigate the inefficiencies of intermittent generation by allowing owners to arbitrage electricity across time and space.
-My research investigates whether batteries operating in California's wholesale electricity market have increased the productivity of renewables, indicated by reductions in curtailment, and whether these impacts varied with the batteries' location.
+My research investigates whether batteries operating in California's wholesale electricity market have increased the productivity of renewables, indicated by reductions in curtailment, and whether these impacts varied with batteries' location.
+I find that the marginal MWh of electricity used to charge batteries at noon in California resulted in a 0.5 MWh reduction in solar curtailment, which was largely driven by storage capacity additions near solar generators.

 Other Projects